JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ### Finalize Task

-After the "rating period" has finished, the task may be finalized, which prevents any further task modifications.
+After the "rating period" has finished (the `EVALUATOR` and `WORKER` have submitted and revealed their ratings), the task can be finalized, which prevents any further task modifications to the task.

 ```js